Chandrayaan programme: Surface features

-Mapping and Studying the lunar surface features were the primary scientific objectives of Chandrayaan-1.
+Mapping and studying the lunar surface features were the primary scientific objectives of Chandrayaan-1.
 The first images of the surface were acquired by the Terrain Mapping Camera (TMC) onboard the mission's orbiter.
-The CMOS camera with 5 m resolution and 40 km swath in the Panchromatic band, was activated on 29 October 2008 (within the earth's orbit) and it had captured over 70,000 images during its 3,000 orbits around the Moon.
-While the other scientific missions at the time usually had a 100 m resolution, many of TMC's images had a sharp resolution of 5 m thus enabling the production of a detailed map of the Moon.
+The CMOS camera with 5 m resolution and a 40 km swath in the Panchromatic band was activated on 29 October 2008 (within Earth's orbit), and it had captured over 70,000 images during its 3,000 orbits around the Moon.
+While the other scientific missions at the time usually had a 100 m resolution, many of TMC's images had a sharp resolution of 5 m, thus enabling the production of a detailed map of the Moon.

 During mapping Rilles and Lava tubes on the lunar surface, the TMC discovered a large lava tube near the equator (specifically in the Oceanus Procellarum, to the north of the rille named Rima Galilaei above the lunar equator).
 The tube measured about 2 km in length and 360 m in width.
-The lunar lava tubes are considered as potential habitation sites for future crewed outposts since they act as natural protectors from cosmic radiation, solar radiation, meteorites, micrometeorites, and ejecta from impacts.
+The lunar lava tubes are considered potential habitation sites for future crewed outposts because they serve as natural shields against cosmic and solar radiation, meteorites, micrometeorites, and impact ejecta.
 They are also insulated from the extreme temperature variations on the lunar surface.